mrtnetwork/mrtwallet/README.md

 We take pride in being fully open source.
 You can explore and audit our code on [GitHub](https://github.com/mrtnetwork/mrtwallet) under the Apache License 2.0.
 This commitment to transparency means that every line of code is accessible, empowering the community to verify the security and integrity of our wallet.

-**Bitcoin, Dogecoin, Litecoin, Dash Support — Mainnet and Testnet**
+**Bitcoin, Dogecoin, Litecoin, Dash, Ripple Support — Mainnet and Testnet**

-Whether you're navigating the Bitcoin mainnet for your financial transactions or experimenting on the testnet, MRT Wallet is your reliable companion.
-Seamlessly switch between mainnet and testnet environments to explore, test, and transact with confidence.
+Whether you're navigating the robust Bitcoin mainnet for your financial transactions or experimenting on the testnet to fine-tune your strategies, MRT Wallet is your reliable companion.
+Seamlessly switch between the secure environments of Bitcoin mainnet and testnet, and explore additional horizons with support for diverse cryptocurrencies like Dogecoin, Dash, Litecoin, and Ripple.
+MRT Wallet empowers you to transact with confidence across a broad spectrum of digital assets.

 **Platform Support**